 For the GOES Model Governance Framework, parties are designated to serve the roles of model developer, model owner, and model steward.
 There is also a model governance oversight function.
 High-level descriptions of the responsibilities of each party are shown in the table below.

-There are additional stakeholders involved in the implementation and maintenance of the models (e.g. model users).
+There are additional stakeholders involved in the implementation and maintenance of the models (e.g. Model Users).
 See Section III for details on all stakeholder responsibilities, including key deliverables.